kt3k/buttons/README.md

 ## / - auth/public

-- auth: Your buttons
+- auth: Your buttons, Your checks
-- no auth: Login/Sign up link and list of calendars of people
+- no auth: Login/Sign up link and list of the users

 ## /:user - public